-Scholars stranded in America and abroad amid funding freeze of state department programs
+Scholars stranded in America and abroad amid funding freeze of State Department programs

-Aubrey Lay — a Fulbright scholar — was supposed to get paid for three months of work by the U.S. government through his teaching assistantship at a school for Ukrainian refugees in Estonia.
-Instead, he only got about one week's pay, and no word on when he might see the rest of his grant.
+Fulbright grant recipient Aubrey Lay was supposed to get paid for three months of work by the U.S. government through his teaching assistantship at a school for Ukrainian refugees in Estonia.
+Instead, he only got about one week's pay and no word on when he might see the rest of his grant.

-Lay is among scholars around the world who depend on State Department funding to participate in long-established programs like Fulbright and who say their payments have been abruptly cut off after getting a notice that officials were reviewing their activities.
-The move appears to be in line with the White House’s initiative to sharply slash government spending - a shakeup that has affected scores of federal agencies.
+Lay is among scholars around the world who depend on State Department funding to participate in long-established programs like Fulbright and say their payments were abruptly cut off after being notified that officials were reviewing their activities.
+The move appears to be in line with the White House’s initiative to sharply slash government spending, a shakeup that has affected scores of federal agencies.

-The government is facing even more dramatic changes in the coming weeks and months.
-President Donald Trump has directed agencies to prepare plans for widespread layoffs, known as reductions in force, that will likely require more limited operations at agencies that provide critical services.
+The government faces even more dramatic changes in the coming weeks and months.
+President Donald Trump has directed agencies to prepare plans for widespread layoffs, known as reductions in force, that likely will require more limited operations at agencies providing critical services.

-The funding freeze has sparked panic among thousands of scholars who area stranded outside their home countries without clarity on the future of their programs or the money needed to support themselves.
+The funding freeze has sparked panic among grant recipients who are stranded outside their home countries without clarity on the future of their programs or the money needed to support themselves.

+In the weeks since officials enacted the pause, some scholars and advocacy groups have said the flow of funds dried up for people's grants, yet there is no communication from U.S. officials on whether that will change.

-The State Department did not comment on the funding freeze following an inquiry by the Associated Press over the weekend.
+The State Department did not immediately respond to an inquiry by The Associated Press about the funding freeze.

 “I don’t want to be one more thing that is changing and uncertain in their lives,” Lay said.
 “I can’t bear that thought."

-Note: This story was first published on Mar.
-9, 2025.
-It was updated on Mar.
-10, 2025.
-The story should have made clear that Aubrey Lay is a Fulbright grant recipient rather than a Fulbright scholar.
-Other minor editing to conform.